Travel and Sleep

-Whether you are traveling away from home by a little or a long distance, inevitably being out of routine and away from your creature comforts can create some degree of apprehension and insecurity—and consequently, sleep may regress temporarily.
-To minimize the disruption on sleep and behavior, the following tips may help.
+Whether you are traveling away from home by a little or a long distance, inevitably being out of routine and away from your creature comforts can create some degree of apprehension and insecurity for children of all ages—and consequently, their sleep (and yours) may seem to navigate south temporarily.
+To minimize the disruption on sleep (and behavior), the following tips may help.

 - Connect and communicate.
+Safety heals fears and ultimately leads to secure attachment and optimal sleep ability.
 Letting your child know in advance —when and where—you will be going away, usually helps with their understanding and cooperation.
 Plenty of connection time such as play, quality one-on-one time and listening before you travel (and as soon as you arrive at your destination) will ensure you and your children are adequately prepared (emotionally) for the inevitable change to routine.

 - Replicate your home sleep environment as much as possible—pack all the essential creature comforts and sleep associations such as sleeping bags, swaddles, special toys, bedding, white noise, pacifiers, and bedclothes.